wp-plugins/contact-call-plugin/readme.txt

 Here is Push2Call introduction video:
 [youtube www.youtube.com/watch?v=dsSk4Bh-2Ts]

+Compatible and works in parallel with zopim, clickdesk, livechatinc and banckle live chat plugins.
+You have the text chat power on your wordpress, now get even more with the Contact Call live call plugin for visitors to contact you directly.

 **What is Contact-Call?**

-Contact-Call is a plugin that lets you embed 'Call Us' button on your website to let your website visitors call you directly from your website for free.
-It implements a simple click to call function and helps lot of businesses globally competitive instantly by allowing visitors to contact instantly.
+Contact Call is a social plugin that lets you embed 'Call Us' button on your website to let your website visitors call you directly from your website for free.
+It implements a simple click2call (call me) function and helps lot of businesses globally competitive instantly by allowing visitors to contact instantly.

 Contact-Call offers 3 ways for web visitors to call you:

-* Direct call from an Internet browser
+* Direct click to call functionality from Internet browser
 * User can select their current locale and Contact-Call will create a local phone number in that country
-* Skype Call
+* Skype Call - Visitors can skype call you directly with knowing your skype handle.

 You (website owner) can take the call directly on your Skype, GTalk, Mobile or Landline